csumbBigData/csumbBigData.github.io/_posts/2016-5-12-learning_resources_website.md

 GitHub offers hosting for one site per GitHub account.
 That's what this site is running on right now.
 The website for the GitHub account csumbBigData, is followed by .github.io -> csumbbigdata.github.io

 I am also using DropBox to host the pictures used in the installation pages.
 Instructions for doing this <a href="http://benwilhelm.com/the-website/nerd-stuff/2014/12/21/building-an-image-heavy-jekyll-site/" target="blank">here</a>.
+Create a new folder called Public, in Dropbox.

 Installation of Jekyll on a Windows system is a little tricker than a Mac.
 It required the installation of <a href="https://chocolatey.org/" target="blank">Chocolatey</a>, which is then used to install Ruby and Jekyll.
 Complete instructions for this installation are <a href="https://davidburela.wordpress.com/2015/11/28/easily-install-jekyll-on-windows-with-3-command-prompt-entries-and-chocolatey/" target="blank">here</a>.